ELELAB/ALL_markers/TARGET_pca/bone_marrow_primary_pca_comp/README.txt

 More details about analyses belonging to workflow 1 and 2 can be found in the README files of the respective directory.

+Moreover, this folder contains a third subfolder (gene_contributions_pca) which finds contributions in percentage of features (genes) to principal components 1 and 2.

-This directory contains script and resulting output of sample information needed to perform MDS analysis.
+This directory contains scripts needed to perform these analyses.

 * REQUIREMENTS *